 Role Responsibilities and Authorities Oversee maintenance activities on equipment and process in order to maintain compliance with applicable legislation, regulations, approvals, and established procedures Assist in the preparation of facility manuals and documenting operating processes and procedures for staff Act for management during vacations or periodic absences.
 Perform duties of Operator/Mechanic as required May act as Operator-in-Charge (OIC) and/or Overall Responsible Operator (ORO) when required.
 Refer to ORO Letter.
+Senior Operator/Mechanic Perform duties as assigned by Operations Management or designate Provide training to newer staff Assist management in providing recommendations for annual capital forecasts and gathering information for operational reports as required Assist in the preparation of facility manuals and documenting operating processes and procedures for staff Monitor, maintain and operate facilities in accordance with applicable regulations, approvals and established operating procedures Collect samples and perform laboratory tests and equipment calibrations as required Regularly inspect operating equipment, perform routine preventive maintenance and repairs and prepare and complete work orders as assigned Participate in facility inspections and audits May act as Operator-in-Charge (OIC) and/or Overall Responsible Operator (ORO) when required.
+Refer to ORO Letter.
 Operator/Mechanic Perform duties as assigned by Operations Management or designate Monitor, maintain and operate facilities in accordance with applicable regulations, approvals and established operating procedures Collect samples and perform laboratory tests and equipment calibrations as required Regularly inspect operating equipment, perform routine preventive maintenance and repairs and prepare and complete work orders as assigned Participate in facility inspections and audits May act as Operator-in-Charge (OIC) and/or Overall Responsible Operator (ORO) when required.
 Refer to ORO Letter.
-Mechanic/Operator Perform duties as assigned by Operations Management or designate Act as lead with other staff on extensive maintenance/repair projects Schedule and perform maintenance on equipment and processes in accordance with established procedures and record the maintenance data Regularly inspect operating equipment, perform routine preventive maintenance and repairs Instrumentation Technician Provide advice and technical expertise on the services required for process control and automation systems Discuss and advise on detailed system and programming requirements, modify existing and new software in response to plant requests, analyze and resolve problems/error conditions, document changes/modifications and configure, install and support related software, hardware and network for such systems Conduct inspections of the process control and automation systems to validate that all is operating within established parameters as requested Install and commission new electrical/electronic equipment and automation systems
+Mechanic Lead Perform duties as assigned by Operations Management Act as lead with other staff on extensive maintenance/repair

+Role Responsibilities and Authorities projects Schedule maintenance on equipment and processes in accordance with established procedures Perform and oversee routine preventive maintenance and repairs on equipment and process in order to maintain compliance with applicable legislation, regulations, approvals, and established procedures.
+Instrumentation Technician (UPIT)/SCADA Support/Operator Provide advice and technical expertise on the services required for process control and automation systems Discuss and advise on detailed system and programming requirements, modify existing and new software in response to plant requests, analyze and resolve problems/error conditions, document changes/modifications and configure, install and support related software, hardware and network for such systems Conduct inspections of the process control and automation systems to validate that all is operating within established parameters as requested Install and commission new electrical/electronic equipment and automation systems May act as Operator-in-Charge (OIC) Municipal Operators working in the Virginiatown-Kearns Drinking Water System Fulfill duties assigned by their Supervisor Regularly inspect the well house and water tower Record logbook entries as per regulatory requirements Regularly inspect the distribution system Participate in facility inspections and audits Contact OCWA for all non-routine operational concerns or adjustments
-Role Responsibilities and Authorities

-May act as Operator-in-Charge (OIC)

-Municipal Operators working in the Virginiatown-Kearns Drinking Water System Fulfill duties assigned by their Supervisor Regularly inspect the well house and water tower Record logbook entries as per regulatory requirements Regularly inspect the distribution system Participate in facility inspections and audits Contact OCWA for all non-routine operational concerns or adjustments